sunghunbae/decode/README.md

   -r, --revcomp         option for reverse complementary trial
 </pre>

-## encoding file format
+## DNA encoding file format
-A text file with single or multiples lines explain sequence design for encoding building block information and random sequence.
+A text file with single or multiple lines describes a DNA sequence design encoding building blocks and a random sequence.

-* {#} - sequence of # bases containing building block information. building block 1, 2, ... are assigned from the 5' end of the sequence.
+* {#} - sequence of # bases encoding a building block.
+The building block numbers 1, 2, ... are assigned sequentially from the 5' end.
-* (#) - sequence of # bases containing random sequence to check out whether hit count is biased by PCR amplification or not.
+* (#) - sequence of # bases encoding a random sequence to test if hit count is biased by PCR amplification.

 <pre>
 AAATCGATGTG